Skip to main content

 • Zivver - Large file transfer and AI prompts, SMS codes.

-• Mimecast / Proofpoint - Enterprise-scale gateways with robust inbound controls.
+• Mimecast / Proofpoint - Enterprise-scale gateways with inbound threat filtering and policy controls.

 For firms handling sensitive documents daily, verification combined with encryption is often the decisive factor - especially where firms need stronger assurance than email-address-only access provides.